A girl with a hidden disability swimming at insport Series: Swim Bike Run

 • Consider the data you collect regarding inclusive provision and engagement to inform future practice.

-For more information on the insport programmes and other resources to support your organisation, contact Disability Sport Wales’ insport Senior Officer, Donna Bullivant-Evans (contact details below), or find your local contact.
+For more information on the insport programmes and other resources to support your organisation, contact Disability Sport Wales’ insport Senior Officer, Donna Bullivant-Evans (contact details below).

 Please speak to me in English